 Q9: What are some common image licensing terms I should know?

-A9: Understanding terms like Royalty-Free, Rights-Managed, and Creative Commons can help you navigate image licensing and avoid legal issues.
+A9: Understanding Royalty-Free, Rights-Managed, and Creative Commons can help you navigate image licensing and avoid legal issues.

 Email: kerri.o@marketingwithkerri.com